Find books, government reports, websites, statistics, newspaper articles and images about Victorian bushfires from 1851 to today.

-Documents from the Victorian Bushfires Royal Commission have been archived at Public Records Office Victoria.
+Print and digital documents from the Victorian Bushfires Royal Commission are archived at Public Records Office Victoria (VA 4864).

 All 173 people who died, including 172 civilians and 1 firefighter, are named in the final report of the Bushfires Royal Commission.
 The book Black Saturday includes short biographies of some of the people who died.

 The Centre for Risk and Community Safety, RMIT University & Bushfire CRC prepared 'A review of fatalities in the February 7, 2009, bushfires' for the Commission.

 The Wildlife Victoria bushfires website has some information about wildlife losses and the destruction of 7 wildlife shelters.

 Victoria's endangered Leadbeater's Possums were devastated by the fires, with nearly half of their habitat estimated to be destroyed. (source)

 Sam the koala became a symbol of survival and compassion after the 2009 bushfires.

 Sam was filmed being given water by a CFA firefighter, David Tree, after surviving preventative backburning operations in Boolarra, Gippsland, in the week leading up to the fires.

 In the wake of the Black Saturday fires, footage and photographs of Sam and Dave led news stories across the globe.
 Sales of photographs raised substantial funds for bushfires victims.